-James Street was a wide thoroughfare on an incline, north to south, with a mixture of horse-drawn and motorised transport.
-Crimson and white trolleybuses with their overhead umbilical cords, and balcony cars that would hold over fifty people, would pass the bakery at regular intervals.
+James Street was a wide thoroughfare with a mixture of horse-drawn and motorised transport.
+Crimson and white trams and balcony cars, trackless trolley-buses that would hold over fifty people, would pass the bakery at regular intervals.
 As the morning progressed, the traffic increased.
-The parade of shops stretched the length of the street to the top where it joined the

-High Street, the main road through the town, at a busy junction.
-Next door to the bakery was a florist, then a butcher's, a greengrocer's, a haberdashery and, finally, a general store and grocery on the corner with the main road.
+The parade of shops stretched the length of the street to the main road through the town.
+Next door to the bakers was a tailor, then a butchers, a greengrocers, a haberdashery and, finally, a general store and grocery on the corner.